T-qa/T-qa/README.md

 - 👋 Hi, I’m Quang Anh
-- 👀 I’m interested in Flutter development
+- 👀 I’m interested in Game development
-- 🌱 I’m currently learning Flutter as cross-platform development for mobile applications
-- 💞️ I’m looking to collaborate on any Flutter projects

 <!---
 T-qa/T-qa is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.